GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 Note that regular git operations are not affected.
 If not set, defaults to `false`.

+lfs.backend
+: Backend that should be used for storing binaries.
+It has to be one of backends specified as `fs` or `s3`subsection of Global Plugin Settings.
+If not set, defaults to value of `storage.backend` from Global Plugin Settings.

 ## Global Plugin Settings

 The following options can be configured in `$GERRIT_SITE/etc/@PLUGIN@.config`